DPDK/dpdk/doc/guides/eventdevs/sw.rst

 ~~~~~~~~~~~~~~~~~

 The scheduling quanta sets the number of events that the device attempts to
-schedule before returning to the application from the ``rte_event_schedule()``
+schedule in a single schedule call performed by the service core.
+Note that
-function.
-Note that is a *hint* only, and that fewer or more events may be
+is a *hint* only, and that fewer or more events may be scheduled in a given
-scheduled in a given iteration.
+iteration.

 The scheduling quanta can be set using a string argument to the vdev
 create call: